In 2005, the American Cancer Society formed Smoke Free Ohio, a

 (Pryce, Cancer Leaders Celebrate New Resolve in Battle against

 Pediatric Cancer.
 Press Release, Sep.
 27, 2007.)
-Pryce is a co-sponsor
+Pryce was a co-sponsor

-of HR-1108, the
+of and voted for HR-1108, the

 Kennedy-Cornyn/Waxman bill for FDA regulation